d0lfyn/opencity3d/README.md

 3. Also from (VERSION)/prints, choose adapters corresponding to each base, as well as a grid large enough to mount the building and adapter assemblies for your designs.
 4. Prepare the files for 3D printing using any 3D printing software.
 If available, choose printer configurations from (VERSION)/printers to possibly streamline the process.
 5. Print.
 Experimentation will likely be required, as tolerances depend on each printer setup.
 The standard minimises wasted resources, inasmuch as only adapters need to be re-printed.

+Detailed instructions can be found in [the wiki](https://github.com/d0lfyn/opencity3d/wiki/How-to-use-the-oc3d-standard-(illustrated-guide)).

 ## How to contribute to the project